Winston-Lin/dziganto.github.io/_posts/2017-7-28-Do-You-Even-Data-Science?.md

 ## Takeaway
 The one thing I want you to take away from this post is that regardless of your current skill set, regardless of your gender or race or anything else for that matter, you can learn, share, and contribute to data science.
 The field is sprawling.
 There's room for everyone.

-I'll leave you with two items:
-1. A great [article](https://brohrer.github.io/one_step_program_become_data_scientist.html) by Brandon Rohrer about how to become a data scientist that I couldn't agree with more.
-2. A famous quote from Mark Twain: **“The secret of getting ahead is getting started.
-The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one.”**